-Ambassador Karim Haggag is a career Egyptian diplomat with over 25 years of service in Egypt’s diplomatic corps.
+Ambassador Karim Haggag is a career Egyptian diplomat with over 25 years of service in Egypt’s diplomatic corps, and is currently serving as a professor of practice at the School of Global Affairs and Public Policy at The American University in Cairo.
 Throughout his career, he has served in numerous capacities focusing on US-Egyptian relations, Middle East regional security, arms control and non-proliferation, and Arab-Israeli diplomacy.
-His assignments have included serving as director of the Egyptian press and information office in Washington DC from 2002-2007; the Office of the Presidency in Cairo responsible for US-Egyptian relations and economic policy coordination (2002-2007); and the political section of Egypt’s Embassy in Washington (1997-2002) where he was responsible for politico-military affairs and the Middle East peace process.
-In addition to his diplomatic assignments Ambassador, Haggag was also a visiting professor at the Near East and South Asia Center for Strategic Studies National Defense University in Washington DC (2011-2013), where he focused on the politics of the Arab revolutions and the security implications of the post-revolutionary transitions.
-He is a graduate of The American University in Cairo, and has earned a masters degree in war studies from King’s College in London.
+His assignments have included serving as director of the Egyptian Press and Information Office in Washington DC.
+From 2002 - 2007; the Office of the Presidency in Cairo responsible for US-Egyptian relations and economic policy coordination (2002 - 2007); and the political section of Egypt’s Embassy in Washington (1997-2002) where he was responsible for politico-military affairs and the Middle East peace process.
+In addition to his diplomatic assignments, ambassador Haggag was also a visiting professor with the Near East and South Asia Center for Strategic Studies at the National Defense University in Washington DC (2011 - 2013), where he focused on the politics of the Arab revolutions and the security implications of the post-revolutionary transitions.
+He is a graduate of The American University in Cairo and has earned a master’s degree in War Studies from King’s College in London.
+Ambassador Haggag is currently the director of the Prince Alwaleed Center for American Studies and Research at The American University in Cairo.

 - BA Political Science, American University in Cairo, 1992